Boca Chica: History

 The community of Boca Chica was founded in 1779 during the government of Brigadier Don Isidro Peralta y Rojas with the name of San José de los Llanos.
 Boca Chica was later established by Dominican businessman and politician Juan Bautista Vicini Burgos, who developed sugar plantations there in the early 1900s.
 Boca Chica was developed by the Dominican state through the Boca Chica sugar company in 1916 and throughout the 1920s.
 In 1926 the highway was built that would connect it with the city of Santo Domingo.

 In November 1932, by order of Dominican dictator Rafael Leónidas Trujillo, Boca Chica was separated from the province of San Pedro de Macorís to form part of the National District.
-The golden era of Boca Chica began in the 1940s, when dictator Rafael Leónidas Trujillo ordered the construction of a modern hotel named "Hotel Hamaca", which subsequently became an icon in the area.
+The golden era of Boca Chica began in the 1940s, when Trujillo ordered the construction of a modern hotel named "Hotel Hamaca", which subsequently became an icon in the area.
 During the 1950s prominent families of the Dominican Republic built several summer properties along the beach only accessible by private transportation.
 The hotel also became more famous after Trujillo granted political asylum to the dictator Fulgencio Batista.

 After the assassination of Rafael Trujillo in 1961 the beach became more accessible to the public.
 The beach became increasingly more popular and public transportation helped to make Boca Chica a very crowded place in the 1960s and 1970s; it was no longer a secluded beach for the elites as it had been during the 1950s.
 The Hamaca hotel was closed after Hurricane David in 1979, and it remained closed and abandoned for years which caused an economic decline in the area.
 It was later reopened and the public beach remains popular among people of different classes.

 Geography

-Boca Chica's proximity to the city of Santo Domingo, its clear blue waters and white sand have made it one of the busiest beaches in the Dominican Republic, especially on weekends and holidays, because it is 30 km away from Santo Domingo.
-Boca Chica has two small islands Los Pinos, which were made with sand from the dredging of the Andrés port in the 1950s and La Matica and La Piedra, mangrove cays, submerged vascular plants and habitat for various species of birds.
+Boca Chica has two small islands: Los Pinos, which was made with sand from the dredging of the Andrés port in the 1950s, and La Matica y La Piedra, which are cays with mangroves, submerged vascular plants, and habitat for various species of birds.
 The beach has a natural breakwater, as well as a fresh water spring, coming from the Brujuelas underground river.